Millions in path as storm kills 2, brings fierce winds, blizzard conditions and fires

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Joe Sutton, Gene Norman, Dawn Sawyer, Sara Smart, Karina Tsui, Robert Shackelford, Zoe Sottile and Jeremy Grisham contributed to this report.
+CNN’s Robert Shackelford, Hanna Park, Joe Sutton, Gene Norman, Dawn Sawyer, Sara Smart, Karina Tsui, Zoe Sottile and Jeremy Grisham contributed to this report.